mariAkiyama/cyberstudy-journal/content/en/incident-response/EmailAccountCompromiseOutboundEmail.md

 ## Incident Response in Action: Email Account Compromise and Malicious Outbound Mail

 ### Scenario
-An employee’s email account was compromised, and suspicious emails were sent to both internal and external recipients.
+An employee's email account was compromised, and suspicious emails were sent to both internal and external recipients.
 The incident was discovered after a business partner reported receiving a suspicious message.